tum-pbs/pbdl-book/overview.md

 denotes combinations of physical modeling and numerical simulations with methods based on artificial neural networks.
-The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research, and the following chapter will give a more thorough introduction for the topic and establish the basics for following chapters.
+The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research.
+The following chapter will give a more thorough introduction to the topic and establish the basics for following chapters.

 ```{figure} resources/overview-pano.jpg